‘Fairy Tail’ 530: Anna’s Plan To Defeat Acnologia; Zeref Turns Natsu Into END?

 — Acnologia Rey Dragón (@king_Acnologia) February 12, 2016

-As previously stated by Ichiya, Acnologia may only be eliminated if he can be led into a certain spot outside Magnolia.
+As previously stated by Ichiya, Acnologia may only be eliminated if he can be led to a certain spot outside Magnolia.
 It was also revealed by Anna that the only way to eliminate Acnologia is to seal him away in the ravines of time.
 Putting the two together, it looks like letting Acnologia chase them was to lure him into a trap.
-But it will not be a physical or even a magical trap.
+However, it will not be a physical or even a magical trap.
 Anna plans to trap the Black Dragon into time itself.

 Has Anna discovered another time portal, one that has the potential of trapping anyone for eternity?
-“Neo Eclipse”, the title of the upcoming Fairy Tail 530, seems to suggest that indeed, the mages are leading Acnologia to a location where time-space is chaotic, a new portal through time that may not have an exit.
-Even Anna is unsure how the anomaly came into being but it is possible that it may be an unforeseen effect in the opening of the Eclipse Gate.
+“Neo Eclipse,” the title of the upcoming Fairy Tail 530, seems to suggest that indeed, the mages are leading Acnologia to a location where time-space is chaotic, a new portal through time that may not have an exit.
+Even Anna is unsure how the anomaly came into being, but it is possible that it may be an unforeseen effect in the opening of the Eclipse Gate.

 Meanwhile, Zeref seemed to be losing his mind while fighting his younger brother, Natsu.
 The otherwise calm and collected Black Wizard was so worked up that he seemed to be almost incoherent as he egged E.N.D. on to hit him with all he got.
 But of course, his choice of word is not to Natsu’s liking, as the dragon slayer is adamant that he is Natsu and not the demon E.N.D. created by Zeref.